Diary of a Network Geek

 Linux Tools to Write With

-Filed under: Advice from your Uncle Jim,Art,Fun,Linux — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:48 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Art,Fun,Linux — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:48 am for you boring, normal people.

 Wow, my High School English teachers would kill me for letting that participle dangle like that.